Getting Halal Certificate

 Cosmetic Products Registration in Indonesia

-The Halal Certificate is issued by Majelis Ulama Indonesia(MUI/The Indonesian Council of Ulama) after certain tests and analysis are done by Lembaga Pengkajian Pangan, Obat dan Kosmetika Majelis Ulama Indonesia (LPPOM MUI/The Assessment Institute for Foods, Drugs and Cosmetics The Indonesian Council of Ulama) to see whether or not the products meet the requirement set by the Body.
+The Halal Certificate is issued by Majelis Ulama Indonesia(MUI/The Indonesian Council of Ulama) after certain tests and analyses are done by Lembaga Pengkajian Pangan, Obat dan Kosmetika Majelis Ulama Indonesia (LPPOM MUI/The Assessment Institute for Foods, Drugs, and Cosmetics The Indonesian Council of Ulama) to see whether or not the products meet the requirement set by the Body.

 Approved Foreign Halal Certification in Indonesia

 However, it does not mean that LPPOM MUI will not ask for clarification.
 Companies will need to clarify some crucial things by submitting certain documents.
-For more information about this, you can contact us and we will explain further, regarding to what foreign bodies are eligible for what products, what common questions and documents asked to prove the Halal Products, etc.
+For more information about this, you can contact us, and we will explain further regarding what foreign bodies are eligible for what products, what common questions and documents are asked to prove the Halal Products, etc.

 Halal Certification Standard in Indonesia

-LPPOM MUI will make sure that the products are free from Haram ingredients and the overall production processes meet the Halal standard, including the name of the products and the packaging.
+All products that enter, circulate, and are traded in the territory of Indonesia must be Halal-certified by BPJPH/MUI.
+LPPOM MUI will ensure that the products are free from Haram ingredients and that the overall production processes meet the Halal standard, including the name of the products and the packaging.

 Getting Halal Certificate Process